Abhishekmishra-1/workflow-orchestrator/services/auth-service/src/main/resources/keys/README.txt

 ==================
 1. DO NOT commit private.pem to version control in production
 2. DO NOT use these keys in production environments
+3. Dev-only keys may be present in classpath for local testing.
+DO NOT store private keys in git for production.
+Use Vault or K8s secrets.
+If private.pem exists in repo, rotate immediately.
-3. In production, store keys in:
+4. In production, store keys in:
    - HashiCorp Vault
    - Kubernetes Secrets
    - AWS Secrets Manager / Azure Key Vault